Ashwill-Daniels/FullstackSearchApi/README.md

+![alt text] (screenshot1.PNG)

 ## Explanation

+- This app was built with React and Express.
 - This is an app that retrieves data from the iTunes API.
 The app has a search bar, which is used to type in the search terms.
 - The app also includes the option to search for a specific media type.
 This is done by selecting an option from the dropdown menu.
 - Press the search button below that to start the search.